 • Offer Capping for Local Market Power.
 PJM offer caps units when the local market structure is noncompetitive.
 Offer capping is an effective means of addressing local market power when the rules are designed and implemented properly.
 Offer capping levels have historically been low in PJM.
-In the Day-Ahead Energy Market, for units committed to provide energy for local constraint relief, offer-capped unit hours increased from 0.0 percent in 2017 to 0.1 percent in 2018.
-In the Real-Time Energy Market, for units committed to provide energy for local constraint relief, offer-capped unit hours increased from 0.3 percent in 2017 to 0.9 percent in 2018.
+In the Day-Ahead Energy Market, for units committed to provide energy for local constraint relief, offer-capped unit hours increased from 0.1 percent in the first three months of 2018 to 0.2 percent in the first three months of 2019.
+In the Real-Time Energy Market, for units committed to provide energy for local constraint relief, offer-capped unit hours decreased from 1.0 percent in the first three months of 2018 to 0.6 percent in the first three months of 2019.
 While overall offer capping levels have been low, there are a significant number of units with persistent structural local market power that would have a significant impact on prices in the absence of local market power mitigation.

-In 2018, 14 control zones experienced congestion resulting from one or more constraints binding for 100 or more hours.
+In the first three months of 2019, 11 control zones experienced congestion resulting from one or more constraints binding for 25 or more hours.
 The analysis of the application of the TPS test to local markets demonstrates that it is working successfully to identify pivotal owners when the market structure is noncompetitive and to ensure that owners are not subject to offer capping when the market structure is competitive.
 There are, however, identified issues with the application of market power mitigation to resources whose owners fail the TPS test that can result in the exercise of local market power.
 These issues need to be addressed.